AFXR17light/kinoana/content/docs.md

 ## Usage

-Please clone or fork the repository to start using it.
+Please clone the repository to start using.

 **Local development**: